-2. Owners who plan to use their Mach1GTO for long-distance travel may wish to purchase this shaft for a more compact fit in a travel case.
+Owners who plan to use their Mach1GTO for long-distance travel may wish to purchase this shaft for a more compact fit in a travel case.
 The 10.7" shaft was specifically designed to fit inside the hollow declination shaft and screw into the counterweight adapter from the back side.
-When fully screwed into the adapter, and with the Safety Stop in place, the whole thing only protrudes about 3/4" from the face of the declination hub plate.
-To prevent you from accidentally getting the shaft stuck inside the Dec. axis.

-we added a socket head screw to the end of the shaft.
+When fully screwed into the adapter, we added a socket head screw to the end of the shaft.
 Simply use your 1/4" hex key to break it loose if needed.